 Ablative laser resurfacing is one of the most effective and predictable methods of reversing skin ageing.
-Ablative lasers are lasers that “ablate”, also know as “vaporise” the skin in a controlled and precise manner.
+Ablative lasers are lasers that are utilised vaporise the skin in a controlled and precise manner.
 In general terms, an ablative laser is utilised both resurface the skin and to stimulate collagen in the deeper skin layers.
 The purpose of undergoing an ablative laser treatment is to dramatically improve surface imperfections, skin tone, pore size, wrinkles and even improve scarring.

 How does it work?

-There are two ways to apply and ablative of laser.
+Generally speaking there are two ways to apply ablative laser.

 Am I a candidate for Ablative Laser?

-Many different variables go into determining suitability for ablative laser treatment.
-When you attend The Manse Clinic, your doctor will undertake a comprehensive medical history and assessment of your skin and advise you on the most appropriate option to meet your individual needs.
-Importantly the ablative laser we use at The Manse Clinic is highly adjustable and can be tailored to meet the individual needs of your skin.
+Many different variables go into determining individual eligibility for an ablative laser treatment.
+When you attend The Manse Clinic, your practitioner will undertake a comprehensive medical history and assessment of your skin and advise you on the most appropriate option to meet your individual needs.
+Importantly the ablative laser we use here at The Manse Clinic is highly adjustable and can be tailored to meet the individual needs of your skin.

 Will it hurt?